 - Secured personal loan.
 You can use other assets, such as jewellery or property, in order to access finance.
-This is referred to as a secured personal loan, with the difference between a secured vs. car loan being that you are not as restricted in the way you use your loan amount.
+This is referred to as a secured personal loan.
+The difference between a secured vs. car loan is that you are not as restricted in the way you use your loan amount.

 - Unsecured personal loan.
 An unsecured personal loan does not require you to use an asset as security for the loan, although this means the loan usually comes with higher interest rate and fees.
-Unsecured personal loans may also have stricter eligibility criteria, although some lenders still may approve these loans to migrants.
+Unsecured personal loans usually have stricter eligibility criteria, although some lenders still may approve these loans for non residents.

 - Payday loan.
 A payday loan is a small short-term loan, usually between $100 and $2,000, with loan terms of between 16 days and four months.
 As the loan amounts are small, lenders usually have more flexible lending criteria with these loans, and so you may be able to access these as a migrant.

 - Loan terms and amount.
-Lenders will offer varying lengths for loan terms, and also different minimum and maximum loan amounts, so make sure what’s on offer will meet your borrowing needs.
+Lenders offer varying lengths for loan terms and have different minimum and maximum loan amounts.
+Check that what’s on offer will meet your borrowing needs.

 - Fees.
 You will be charged various fees for the loan that can add considerably to the overall cost.
-Some of these fees may be ongoing, such as monthly fees, and some may be one-off, such as loan establishment fees, so calculate how much you are likely to pay and if you can find a loan where you will pay less.
+Some of these fees may be ongoing, such as monthly fees, and some may be one-off, such as loan establishment fees.
+Calculate how much you are likely to pay and if you can find a loan where you will pay less.

 - Loan purpose.
-Personal loan products are designed for different purposes, and you’ll need to ensure that the purpose you intend for the loan amount is permissible.
+Personal loan products are designed for different purposes, and you’ll need to ensure that the reason you need the loan is allowed.
 For instance, many lenders will not allow you to use any money you borrow for a car loan for any other purpose than to finance a vehicle.

 - Repayment flexibility.
-Most lenders will let you choose between weekly, fortnightly or monthly repayments to line up with your pay frequency.
-You might also want to check if your lender will let you make additional repayments without penalty, or make lump sum payments, or even pay back your loan early, as this could save you considerable interest.
+Most lenders let you choose between weekly, fortnightly or monthly repayments to line up with when you receive your salary or wages.
+You should also check if your lender will let you make additional repayments or pay back your loan early without penalty, as this could save you considerable interest.